a-p-o/a-p-o.github.io/resume.md

 ---
 # Summary

-I get pumped about new software.
+I get pumped about learning.
 I chase down hackathons.
 My passion to create pushes me forward.
 I bring hype to the tech that I love.
-Co-founded Stetson Hacker Space - host of the first hackathon at Stetson University.
+Helped co-found Stetson Hacker Space - host of the first hackathon at Stetson University

 I am ready to solve any problem thrown my way.
 I look forward to work on progressive and exciting projects.